 Ensure Adequate Representation from All Programs

 Interviewing groups can present particular challenges not found in interviews with individuals.
-One challenge is ensuring that representatives from every program have the opportunity to respond to questions on every issue of importance.
+One challenge is ensuring that representatives from every program, pathway, or satellite campus/location have the opportunity to respond to questions on every issue of importance.
 One method for dealing with interviewees who are dominating the group interview is to acknowledge their contribution and invite others to respond to the same prompt.
 For example: “I just heard about some single subject candidates’ experiences in finding student teaching positions.
 What is the experience like for candidates in other programs?”
 Another method is to invite quiet individuals to speak.
-The interviewer might say: “I’ve heard from field supervisors in education administration and school nursing but haven’t heard anything from field supervisors in counseling.
+The interviewer might say: “I’ve heard from field supervisors from the administratative services credential and school nursing programs but haven’t heard anything from field supervisors in school counseling.
 Can you please tell me what your experiences have been like working with school counseling candidates?”

 Decision Making Considerations

-No one individual is expected to collect and analyze data for every piece of the puzzle.
-Members should ask each other what they saw, heard, and read.
+No individual reviewer is expected to collect and analyze data for every piece of the puzzle.
+Team members should ask each other what they saw, heard, and read.
 Are they hearing the same general things?
 Did someone obtain information that is valuable to another member’s area of responsibility?
-In most cases, team members can either confirm they are seeing and hearing similar things about a program or they can provide information to fill in the blanks where other members are lacking information.
+In most cases, team members can either confirm they are seeing and hearing similar things about the institution and its programs or they can provide information to fill in the blanks where other members are lacking information.

 Look for Patterns/Themes

 By the mid-point of the site visit, team members will have listened to numerous interviews, reviewed many documents, and talked with other team members about their interviews and document notes.
 They will probably have identified some possible patterns or themes.
-The team lead will provide opportunities for members to describe what they’re thinking.
+The team lead will provide opportunities for members to describe what they are thinking.
 Other members can provide supporting or conflicting evidence.
 Questions like these can help identify patterns: "What were the most common problems mentioned?"
 "What phrases or words were used across most interviews?"

 Organize Responses by Constituency or by Standard